6 Ways to Reduce Asthma Attacks

 Beta-blockers, aspirin, and anti-inflammatory drugs that don’t contain steroids can trigger an asthma attack.

 Six Ways to Reduce Your Number of Asthma Attacks

 To avoid an asthma attack, it’s important to recognize when your asthma is flaring up and start treatment as early as possible.
 You should always follow your doctor’s recommendations and guidelines for the best ways to treat your asthma.
 But there are some things you can do in your everyday life to reduce your asthma attack chances.

 Know Your Triggers

 Once you’ve been diagnosed with asthma, it’s important to know what triggers it.
 Please pay attention to what you have been doing when symptoms begin and write them down.
 Monitoring your activity and recording it can help you identify what causes your symptoms to worsen, help you avoid those triggers, and cut down on your chances of an asthma attack.
-You can find a worksheet to help get you started here.

 Take Your Meds and Follow Your Asthma Action Plan